7 min read

 If you haven't received a verification email within 10 minutes (first check your spam folder), please contact us and provide your email address and username.

-To create a remote graph and start syncing your graph, click the cloud icon in the top menu bar:
+To create a remote graph and start syncing your notes, click the cloud icon in the top menu bar:

 Don't see the cloud icon?
 Make sure you have a (local) graph open.